-He has been spending a lot of time lately researching Songye and Kuba masks and is struck by how different they feel from the masks the has encountered at craft mar-kets in Jamaica.
+He has been spending a lot of time lately researching Songye and Kuba masks and is struck by how different they feel from the masks be has encountered at craft mar-kets in Jamaica.
 "They're made for tourists, rather than for use in ritu-als," he said.
-"They have a different feel from African masks." feel from African masks."
-These days Smith is looking around for additional residencies and is working as an associate preparator at the Nelson-Atkins Museum of Art.
-He is helping to digitize the museum's Hallmark Photographic Collection.
-Smith's reputation is increasingly tied to his photography-based works, following his emergence as a ceramicist. works, following his emergence as a ceramicist.
+"They have a different feel from African masks."

-In a 2010 exhibit at Block Artspace celebrating the Art Institute's 128th anniversary, Smith showed "World Histories: Ancestral Transcience," a sculpture depicting the head and shoulders of a black man emerging from the top of an oil drum.
+works, following his emergence as a ceramicist.
+In a 2010 exhibit at Block Arti-space celebrating the Art Insti-tute's 128th anniversary.
+Smith showed "World Histories: Ances-tral Transcience," a sculpture de-picting the head and shoulders of a black man emerging from the top of an oil drum.
 An earlier body of work, shown at the Belger Arts Center at the end of 2010, keyed off the 2008 presidential election.

 Center at the end of 2010, keyed off the 2008 presidential election.

-Smith used porcelaneous stoneware to create a series of relief portraits, merging his face with those of American presidents and candiates.
-The format for "Paul Lincoln," "Paul Obama" and "Paul McCain" was inspired by the terracotta roundels of an Italian Renaisspane sender.
-Luca della Pubblicane. sance sculptor, Luca della Robbia, and framed by flourishes bor-rowed from the dollar bill.
-"You got to be born in America to be president," said Smith, who became an American citizen in Along with his curiosity and work ethic, Smith's interest in cur-rent events made a deep impres-sion on Smith at Block Artspace. sion on Smith at Block Artspace.
+Smith used porcelaneous stone-ware to create a series of relief por-traits, merging his face with those of American presidents and candi-dates.
+The format for "Paul Lin-coln," "Paul Obama" and "Paul McCain" was inspired by the terra-cotta roundels of an Italian Renais-pares explore Lura della Pobbia sance sculptor, Luca della Robbia, and framed by flourishes bor-rowed from the dollar bill.
+"You got to be born in America to be president," said Smith, who became an American citizen in 2006 sion on Smith at Block Artspace.
 "As a student he did some work about the Iraq war and was really looking at a lot of imagery coming out of Haiti after the storm.
-He was interested in how the media portays certain events," she recalled. "(Right now) I think he's exploring and learning how to use and manipulate materials, and he continges to find his own wice in terms. s to find his own voice in terms ues to find his own voice in terms of creating a narrative.
+He was interested in how the media por-trays certain events," she recalled. "(Right now) I think he's exploring and learning how to use and ma-nipulate materials, and he contin-ner to find big ours when in terms s to find his own voice in terms ues to find his own voice in terms of creating a narrative.
 "He's a consummate ceramics artist, and I love his collages and works on paper," she added.
-"I think he is interested in deeper issues of cultural identity and how those things are imaged."
-Smith exhibited in the Kansas City Flatfile exhibit at Block Artistope in 2010 and 2012, and it was City Flatfile exhibit at Block Artspace in 2010 and 2012, and it was there, Smith said, that New York gallery owner Andrea Zieher first saw the artist's work.
+"I think he is interested in deeper is-sues of cultural identity and how those things are imaged."
+Smith exhibited in the Kansas City Flatfile exhibit at Block Art-space in 2010 and 2012 and it was